Interviews

 But let’s pick a big one.

-I used to be obsessed about overcoming my weaknesses.
+I used to be obsessed with overcoming my weaknesses.

 While focusing on getting better at writing, I also started to interview people about marketing.
 And I found out that I enjoyed that way more than writing.
 This is why Gary Vee rarely writes blog posts.
 Not that he’s bad at it.
 It’s just that he prefers to do other things that produce great results since he’s willing to go the distance.